 The NNE team constantly optimized the time schedule to take advantage of every spare moment in which it could improve the process.
 We constantly investigated how to make things faster and smarter with daily status meetings on the project across different teams and different disciplines and always in close collaboration with the customer.

 Novo Nordisk Project Vice President Per Poulsen explains:

-In addition, NNE utilised extensive work-sharing to meet the tight schedule.
-An NNE team in China supported the piping and instrumentation diagrammes as well as the piping of the main distribution.
-NNE engineers in India headed the implementation of documents into Novo Nordisk’s electronic validation database system and supported in the automation organisation with functional specifications.
+In addition, NNE utilized extensive work-sharing to meet the tight schedule.
+An NNE team in China supported the piping and instrumentation diagrams as well as the piping of the main distribution.
+NNE engineers in India headed the implementation of documents into Novo Nordisk’s electronic validation database system and supported in the automation organization with functional specifications.
 Additionally, NNE engineers from the US worked on-site to support the project’s basic design and early detailed design phases.

 NNE project director Lars Boysen explains:

 “Our global expertise within pharma engineering is a key differentiator for NNE.
 By using work-sharing and global knowledge sharing from China, India and the US, we could deliver on the tight time schedule.”

 NNE continues to support Novo Nordisk through all phases of this substantial project through to handover in Q1 2018.